scholarslab/scholarslab.github.io/collections/_events/workshop-2023-build-a-butterfly.md

 ![Build Your Own Butterfly](/assets/post-media/workshops/butterfly.png)

-Use our CNC paper cutter to make beautiful butterflies.
+## BYOB!

+Learn how to use a CNC paper cutter to give your decor some wings!
+Come in and make a beautiful butterfly, and get a feel for how to make your own papercraft designs.

 All materials are provided and no prior experience needed.

 The Scholars' Lab TinkerTank is located in Clemons Library on the 3rd floor.